chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter1.md

 Beside the special descriptions "alphanumeric" and "string literal", `valterminal` can also name one of the following numerical types: i8-i64, u8-u64, f32, f64, isize and usize.
-Please note that only one integer type type can be assigned to a terminal symbol using `valterminal` (but see below).
+Please note that only one integer type can be assigned to a terminal symbol using `valterminal` and likewise for floating point types (but see below).

 The **`valterminal`** directive is designed to simplify the specification of a lexer for the most common type of tokens using rustlr's built-in